-Mr. Toth.
-Independent Co-Chair of the Board of the Fund for a six-month term ending on June 30.
-2024, was a Co-Founding Partner of Promus Capital (2008 to 2017).
+Mr. Toth was a Co-Founding Partner of Promus Capital (2008 to 2017).
 From 2012 to 2021, he was a Director of Quality Control Corporation, from 2010 to 2019, he was a Director of Fulcrum IT Services, LLC and from 2012 to 2016, he was a Director of LogicMark LLC.
-From 2008 to 2013, he was a Director of Legal & General Investment Management America, Inc. From 2004 to 2007, he was Chief Executive Officer and President of Northern Trust Global Investments, and Executive Vice President of Quantitative Management & Securities Lending from 2000 to 2004.
+From 2008 to 2013, he was a Director of Legal & General Investment Management America, Inc. From 2004 to 2007, he was Chief Executive Officer and President of Northern Trust Global Investments. and Executive Vice President of Quantitative Management & Securities Lending from 2000 to 2004.
 He also formerly served on the Board of the Northern Trust Mutual Funds.
 He joined Northern Trust in 1994 after serving as Managing Director and Head of Global Securities Lending at Bankers Trust (1986 to 1994) and Head of Government Trading and Cash Collateral Investment at Northern Trust from 1982 to 1986.
 He currently serves as Chair of the Board of the Kehrein Center for the Arts (since 2021) and is on the Board of Catalyst Schools of Chicago (since 2008).
 He is on the Mather Foundation Board (since 2012) and was Chair of its Investment Committee from 2017 to 2022.
 Mr. Toth graduated with a Bachelor of Science degree from the University of Illinois, and received his MBA from New York University.
 In 2005, he graduated from the CEO Perspectives Program at Northwestern University.
 Mr. Toth joined the board of funds in the Fund Complex in 2008.